KAI Hakone is a luxury hot spring in Ryokan located next to the Sukomo River. Check out Anne’s review to learn more

 Please note is that the KAI Hakone resort does not have views of Mt Fuji.

 The resort is very discreet and welcoming.
 On arrival, the staff quickly assist with your luggage and seat you to check in, while also providing their special welcome drink.

 After being guided to your room and shown through the amenities, you can either relax or explore the resort.

-Hoshino Resorts KAI Hakone offers six different room options which can accommodate between two to five people.
+Hoshino Resorts KAI Hakone offers six different room options that can accommodate between two to five people.

 One of the most popular options is the Western-style room with its own private outdoor bath on the balcony!
 This is a great option for couples and honeymooners to have a great luxury experience.